avodovnik/servicebus-relay-and-queue/README.md

 ### StoreSample.Web

 The web part is a simple ASP.NET MVC application that follows a standard Model-View-Controller pattern.
 The initial `Index` action  that is hit is defined in the `HomeController`.
 All it does is "call through" to a _gateway_ that serves as an abstraction towards the entire relay part of the solution.
-Inside that gateway you can see how the relay client is instantiated, as well as how the _cache-through_ pattern is used.
+Inside that gateway you can see how the relay client is instantiated, as well as how the _cache-aside_ pattern is used.

 ## More information